Optimal prediction for radiative transfer: A new perspective on moment closure: Moment Models for Radiative Transfer

-A new hierarchy of $P_N$ approximations, denoted \emph{diffusion correction} or \emph{modified diffusion} closure, has recently been proposed by Levermore \cite{Levermore2005}.
-In slab geometry, it can be derived in the following way: We assume that $I_l=0$ for $l>N+1$.
+A new hierarchy of $P_N$ approximations, denoted \emph{diffusion correction} or $D_N$ closure, has been proposed by Levermore \cite{Levermore2005, SchaeferFrankLevermore2009}.
+In slab geometry, it can be derived in the following way: We assume that $u_l=0$ for $l>N+1$.
 Contrary to $P_N$, the $(N+1)$-st moment is assumed to be quasi-stationary.
-Setting $\partial_t I_{N+1} = 0$ yields the algebraic relation
+Setting $\partial_t u_{N+1} = 0$ yields the algebraic relation

-which, substituted into the equation for $I_N$, yields an additional diffusion term for the last moment:
+which, substituted into the equation for $u_N$, yields an additional diffusion term for the last moment: